 When I started working in the corporate world, I was shocked to find that teaching classes on technical topics wasn’t nearly as stressful as when I was younger.
 The key difference was that the attendees actually wanted to hear what I had to say, and viewed me as the “expert” on the subject.

 As a result, I’ve learned that much of the negative experience of giving presentations is actually self-induced.
-It comes from fears of losing face, of being embarrassed, of making mistakes.
+It comes from fears of losing face, of being embarrassed or of making mistakes.
 But rarely is an audience as critical of you as you are of yourself.

 Plus, people in the audience know what kind of stress you’re experiencing.
 They empathize with your pain, and often even want to help you succeed.